 Best Android Auto apps for 2022: Music, Messaging, Navigation

-Android Auto overrides your car’s native infotainment system with a familiar, smartphone-like interface.
-It’s easy to set up and straightforward to use, but you’ll want to add third-party Android Auto-compatible apps to get the best experience.
+Android Auto replaces your car’s default infotainment system with a familiar, smartphone-like interface.
+That makes it easy to set up and more straightforward to use, but you’ll need third-party Android Auto compatible apps to get the best experience.

-Here are the best Android Auto apps.
+These are the best apps for Android Auto.

 Tidal